mateooosh/matchmetric/README.md

 ## To Do

- - remove game (in game edit view in right top corner remove icon, then popup)
+- ~~remove game (in game edit view in right top corner remove icon, then popup)~~
+- sorting games by date